 - Depending on your country of citizenship, you may be required to provide proof of travel insurance.

 - You will need to complete your application online via VFS.
 Global in the UK or the Russian Consulate.
-The application is not submitted online, you must print it for submission, either in person or by post.
+The application is not submitted online, only completed online.
+You must print it for submission, either in person or by post.

-As the Russian visa application has a reputation for being notoriously complex, you will most likely be encouraged to seek the services of an agency to complete the process for you.
+As the Russian visa application has a reputation for being notoriously complex; you will be encouraged to seek the services of a Russian Visa Agency to complete the process for you.
 We were quoted prices starting from £128 per person for this service.

 Due to the increase in demand for Russian visas, in the UK anyway, visa application processing has been outsourced to an external company (VFS.Global).
 This is a bid to streamline the service and reduce the processing time.
 This may be the case in other countries as well.

-2. To Declare or Not To Declare?
+To Declare or Not To Declare?

-You must have this declaration stamped as you will need it when you depart the country.
-Failing to do so could incur customs fees of €4 per kilo or a 30% tax on the ‘estimated’ value of individual high-value items when you exit the country.
+- You must have this declaration stamped as you will need it when you depart the country.
+Failing to do so could incur customs fees of €4 per kilo or a 30% tax on the “estimated” value of individual high-value items when you exit the country.
 They will also be checking to see you still have the same items and have not sold any while you were in the country.

 All visitors staying in Russia for longer than three days must register with the Federal Migration Service within seven days.
 You can ask your hotel to do this for you.
 You will be asked for your passport and migration card.
-Once they have completed the registration, you will be issued with a copy of your visa registration.
+Once they have completed the registration, you will be issued a copy of your visa registration.